What if I Was Involved in an Accident While Driving for Uber or Lyft?

 The Problem Uber and Lyft Drivers Often Face After an Accident

-If an accident involving an Uber or Lyft driver is another driver’s fault, the Uber or Lyft driver can seek compensation by filing a personal injury claim against the at-fault driver’s auto insurance policy.
-Regardless of whether the Uber or Lyft driver has their app on, is en route to pick up a passenger, is transporting a passenger, or is using the vehicle for personal reasons.
+If an accident involving an Uber or Lyft driver is another driver's fault, the Uber or Lyft driver can seek compensation by filing a personal injury claim against the at-fault driver's auto insurance policy.
+Regardless of whether the rideshare driver has their app on, is en route to pick up a passenger, is transporting a passenger, or is using the vehicle for personal reasons.

 However, if the accident resulted from the Uber or Lyft driver during “business use” (picking up and transporting paying passengers), their insurance company will likely deny coverage.
 This denial may even to personal injury protection policies carried by Minnesota drivers under the state's no-fault insurance requirements.